How to Become a Surgical Technologist in Oregon

 Alternatively, if you completed a surgical technology training program in the U.S. military, you will be able to practice in Oregon under the condition that, every two years, you provide your employer with documentation that you’ve completed 16 hours of continued education in the field.
-Additionally, if you’ve worked as a surgical technologist in any U.S. state during at least two of the three years immediately preceding January 1st, 2017, you will be able to practice in this state without having certification, under the requirement that you also complete 16 hours of continued education every two years.
-Oregon law allows this continued education to be completed with college courses, online learning courses, national conferences or healthcare-sponsored seminars.
+Additionally, if you’ve worked as a surgical technologist in any U.S. state during at least two of the three years immediately preceding January 1st, 2017, you will be able to practice in this state without having a certification, under the requirement that you also complete 16 hours of continued education every two years.
+Oregon law allows this continued education to be completed with college courses, online learning courses, national conferences, or healthcare-sponsored seminars.

 If you find employment immediately after completing an accredited training program, you must receive your national certification no more than 12 months after becoming employed.

 To distinguish yourself from the competition, it would be a great idea to participate in an internship while you are completing coursework.
-Many employers prefer candidates have prior hands-on experience, so taking this initiative will make things easier during your job search.
-Some training programs will include real-world experience as part of their curriculum, but if you attend a school that does not offer this, it is a good idea to find a local medical facility that is willing to allow you to do some job-shadowing.
+Many employers prefer candidates who have prior hands-on experience, so taking this initiative will make things easier during your job search.
+Some training programs will include real-world experience as part of their curriculum, but if you attend a school that does not offer this, it is a good idea to find a local medical facility that is willing to allow you to do some job shadowing.

 Although the ABHES currently has no schools accredited in Oregon for surgical technology, the CAAHEP lists two institutions suitable for training.
 They are as follows:

 - Mt.
 Hood Community College offers an Associate of Applied Science degree in Surgical Technology.
 The program will take two years to complete, and tuition is about $11,477 for the entire curriculum.
-Students who are employed are recommended not to work more than 16 hours per week since this program requires a significant time dedication.
+Students who are employed are recommended not to work more than 16 hours per week since this program requires significant time and dedication.

 - Concorde Career College also offers a surgical technology diploma program, which can be completed in as little as 18 months.
 The curriculum incorporates real-world training and off-site clinical experiences.
 Tuition is currently $23,500 for this program.